Lewis Machine & Tool (LMT)

-Current Colt BCGs now come without any Colt "C" identifiers on the carriers, but still have the "MPC" marks on the bolt.
+Current Colt BCGs now come both with and without any Colt "C" identifiers on the carriers.
+Most bolts will carry the MPC or MPC-2 Colt markings, but some will have the characteristic white dot, with no marks on the bolt.
 Choose which you want.
 The truth is that we cannot identify a quality carrier breaking.
 There are a number of mil-spec carrier manufacturers, all with solid records.
 Sure, you might want the Colt seal of approval on the bolt, but probably not so much on the carrier.

 All carriers and bolts are ready for the toughest of assignments.
 These are fully automatic M16 bolt carrier groups.
 Both options are 100% Colt, the only issue is whether you need the "C" marking or not.
 All cosmetic differences.